 OEM Warranty – Product Liability

 The usage of Clean Fire will not void warranty.
 If any product damages a particular area of the equipment, the affected area may be voided from the warranty.
 However, the rest of the equipment is still under OEM Warranty.
 Any damage, from the use of the products are covered under the product liability insurance that Clean Fire Diesel Fuel Additive carries through its parent company Global Energy Research & Development, Inc. Clean Fire has never had a claim filed against the product liability.
 Copies of product liability insurance available upon request.

 "I was looking for a diesel fuel anti-gel that was more than just an anti-gel, with that being said when the dealership I work for started selling it I grabbed a jug to see what it was all about.
 I have ran clean fire for a little over a year, through one winter all summer and now the start of another winter.
 While using clean fire I have had no gelling issues what so ever, and have even seen an improvement in cold weather starting.
 I’m sold on it."

 The pictures are of my 2014 F 350.
 This truck has a 6.7 Liter engine Odometer 136,635.6 miles.
-The second picture is of my exhaust tailpipe.
-The third picture is of a new paper towel wipe this morning where I wiped the inside surface of the tailpipe.
 I bought this truck new, I have been the only driver.
 I have used Clean Fire in the truck from the first tank of fuel.
 I used Clean Fire in both of the previous two trucks.
 The truck previous to this one was a 2003 7.3 Liter Ford.
 When I traded that truck in it had 389,000 miles on the original engine.
 I am extremely pleased with Clean Fire and the results that it gives me.